raoconnor/raoconnor.github.io/_posts/2025-11-14-If-not-VMware-Window-Server-License-Costs.md

 ## Cores Are the Currency
 The number of cores is the key metric for determining cost.
 This applies to licenses, as well as cloud compute capacity.
 While compute calculations are straightforward, moving licenses from on-premises to the cloud introduces important changes.

 Many enterprises purchase Microsoft and Oracle licenses based on **physical cores**.
-As stated, Microsoft only allows Windows Server licenses with Software Assurance to be transferred to shared hardware on Azure.
+As stated, Microsoft only allows Windows Server licenses with Software Assurance to be transferred to Azure.
 However, SQL Server can be transferred to AWS if Software Assurance is in place.
 This can also extend to other software such as Oracle or Red Hat licenses.

 Transferring physical core licensing to the cloud is not a like-for-like process and can result in significant cost increases.